 According to the manufacturer, this device can dive to a depth of maximum 30 meters (98 ft) underwater.
 It has an integrated sonar system with a depth of 40 meters (131 ft) which is used to detect fish in the area below the drone.
 With onboard integrated Wi-Fi, it is also possible for the angler to visualize the information captured by the drone up to 80 meters or 262 ft.
 With the exact location of the fish concentration in hand, it is then possible to determine where to go with the boat and where to drop your hook and bait.

 And the technological goodies keep coming: the PowerRay comes with an integrated 4K UHD camera for underwater use, delivering high-quality real-time images to any Android or iOS mobile device that has the PowerRay Mobile App installed.
-According to the manufacturer, more detailed information is accessible via the app: fish distribution, real-time device speed, underwater position, temperature and depth; even the underwater landscape are visible on the screen of the mobile device.
+According to the manufacturer, more detailed information is accessible via the app: fish distribution, real-time device speed, underwater position, temperature, and depth; even the underwater landscape is visible on the screen of the mobile device.

 As if that were not enough to catch fish, the PowerRay also has an integrated LED luring system.
 By turning on a luring light with pre-adjusted LEDs, the fisherman can attract the fish to the position of the PowerRay drone, making the hunting even easier.